aewallin/allantools/README.md

 allantools
 ==========

-A small Python library for calculating Allan deviation and related statistics.
+A small GPL v3+ Python library for calculating Allan deviation and related statistics.

-Also available on PyPi at https://pypi.python.org/pypi/AllanTools
+Developed here https://github.com/aewallin/allantools, but also available on PyPi at https://pypi.python.org/pypi/AllanTools

 Input data should be evenly spaced observations of either fractional frequency, or phase in seconds.
 Deviations are calculated for given tau values in seconds.